 Prominent companies such as Forbes, Lastminute.com, TicketMaster and iProspect – and many more have published glowing testimonies as to the effectiveness of the tool – which means that you’ll be in good company if you decide to go with OnCrawl.

 How does OnCrawl work?

 OnCrawl is web-based so there’s no need to mess about with fiddly software.
 To begin with, OnCrawl offers a free 14 day trial (no credit card needed), which I urge you to take advantage of.
 Start by getting those fingers clicking over to https://app.oncrawl.com/signup and fill in a super-short registration form (Name, phone and email address – as mentioned, no credit card details needed).

 Next, once you’ve handed over your details, you’ll be asked to pick a package; Pro, Business, Ultimate or Premium (details on pricing to follow, I promise).
 After you’ve got this locked down, you’ll be asked to verify your shiny new account by SMS.

 It doesn’t take long to get the official stuff out of the way and get on with exploring your new OnCrawl account.
 Once you’re in, it works like this:

 First, you’ll be invited to watch a short tutorial which will tell you everything you need to know about inputting your projects into OnCrawl.
 This ten minute video is incredibly helpful in getting you on your way.

-After your projects are loaded, you’ll be directed to a page that looks something like this:
+Secondly, after your projects are loaded, you’ll be directed to a page that looks something like this:

-From here, you can click onto any one of your projects to view results.
+And lastly, from here, you can click onto any one of your projects to view results.
 Tap onto the project you want and scroll down until you see ‘Crawl Report’ and then, you guessed it, click onto that.